LogtalkDotOrg/logtalk3/manuals/_sources/devtools/lgtunit.rst.txt

 when testing bug fixes.
-The ``error(Error, Culprit)`` result only occurs when the template is not callable (e.g. a non-existing predicate) or when there's a problem with the pre-condition closure or with the label closure (e.g. a pre-condition that always fails or a label that fail to classify a generated test).
+The ``error(Error, Culprit)`` result only occurs when the template is not callable (e.g. a non-existing predicate) or when there's a problem with the pre-condition closure or with the label closure (e.g. a pre-condition that always fails or a label that fails to classify a generated test).

 The ``Discarded`` argument returns the number of generate tests that